Agent215/RequirementScraper/README.md

 <br>
 Add this directory to your system environment Path variable.

--create a virtual environment in root directory by typing in a terminal:
+- create a virtual environment in root directory by typing in a terminal:
 ~~~
 python3 -m venv venv
 ~~~